szilard/talks-main/README.md

 ### Size of datasets for analytics

-In the last decade we have seen a huge amount of hype around "big data" and distributed systems supposedly able to cope with it (Hadoop, Spark).
-In a talk at useR! conference at Stanford University (June 2016) I talked about the size of datasets typically used for analytics and the low-productivity of using "big data" tools, [video here](https://channel9.msdn.com/Events/useR-international-R-User-conference/useR2016/Size-of-Datasets-for-Analytics-and-Implications-for-R).
+In the last decade we have seen a huge amount of hype around "big data" and distributed systems supposedly able to cope with such data (Hadoop, Spark).
+At useR! conference at Stanford University (June 2016) I talked about the size of datasets typically used for analytics and the low-productivity of using "big data" tools, [video here](https://channel9.msdn.com/Events/useR-international-R-User-conference/useR2016/Size-of-Datasets-for-Analytics-and-Implications-for-R).

 ### Machine learning with H2O